pjaskulski/nbpapi/README.md

     CurrencyByDate - function downloads and writes data to exchange (exchangeC) slice, raw data (json) still available in result field

+    Function returns error or nil

+    Parameters:

+            dFlag - date in the format: 'YYYY-MM-DD' (ISO 8601 standard), or a range of dates in the format: 'YYYY-MM-DD:YYYY-MM-DD' or 'today' (rate for today) or 'current' - current table / rate (last published)

+        	cFlag - ISO 4217 currency code, depending on the type of the table available currencies may vary

 func (c *NBPCurrency) CurrencyLast(cFlag string, lFlag int) error
     CurrencyLast - function downloads and writes data to exchange (exchangeC) slice, raw data (json) still available in result field

+    Function returns error or nil

+    Parameters:

+        	cFlag - ISO 4217 currency code, depending on the type of the table available currencies may vary

+        	lFlag - as an alternative to date, the last <n> tables/rates can be retrieved

 func (c *NBPCurrency) CurrencyRaw(dFlag string, lFlag int, cFlag string, repFormat string) error
     CurrencyRaw - function downloads data in json or xml form

+    Function returns error or nil

+    Parameters:

+            dFlag - date in the format: 'YYYY-MM-DD' (ISO 8601 standard), or a range of dates in the format: 'YYYY-MM-DD:YYYY-MM-DD' or 'today' (rate for today) or 'current' - current table / rate (last published)

+        	lFlag - as an alternative to date, the last <n> tables/rates can be retrieved

+        	cFlag - ISO 4217 currency code, depending on the type of the table available currencies may vary

+        	repFormat - 'json' or 'xml'

 func (c *NBPCurrency) CurrencyToday(cFlag string) error
     CurrencyToday - function downloads and writes data to exchange (exchangeC) slice, raw data (json) still available in result field

+    Function returns error or nil

+    Parameters:

+        	cFlag - ISO 4217 currency code, depending on the type of the table available currencies may vary

 func (c *NBPCurrency) GetCSVOutput(lang string) string
     GetCSVOutput - function returns currency rates, in the form of CSV (data